hemantkkashyap/EventManagment/README.md

 ## Acknowledgments

-- Thanks to [PHP Mailer](https://github.com/PHPMailer/PHPMailer) for email functionality.
+- Special thanks to [PHP Mailer](https://github.com/PHPMailer/PHPMailer) for providing robust email functionality.
-- Special thanks to our contributors!
+- Gratitude to all our contributors for their valuable input.

 ## Contact

-For issues and inquiries, please contact [your-email@example.com](mailto:your-email@example.com).
+For any issues or inquiries, please reach out to [codeboxp1@gmail.com](mailto:codeboxp1@gmail.com).